-In principle the binary star paradox is resolved by noting that when light passes through the end of a telescope barrel we have a light beam whose fields have been perturbed by diffraction, and, therefore, do not include information about star motion relative to the fixed stars.
-If the telescope were at rest relative to the fixed stars and the star started to move from rest, then the apparent position of the star seen in the telescope would never jump by any angle.
+In Chapter 4, we critically reexamined the textbook claim that wavefronts and raindrops experience the same aberration.
+Using the theory of relativity, we demonstrated that when a transversely moving mirror reflects a normally incident plane wave of light, the energy transport deviates.
+This effect arises because, in the absolute time coordinatization, the wave equation depends on the velocity vector.
+As a result, the energy transport velocity differs from the phase velocity.
+According to Babinet's principle, this remarkable prediction should also apply to light transmitted through a hole in a moving opaque screen or, consequently, through the moving open end of a telescope barrel.

-However, other difficulties arise in the explanation of the earth-based observations, i.e the change in an apparent positions of the fixed stars, which happens when the earth-based telescope changes of its motion relative to the fixed stars.
-It should be stressed that it is the telescope and not the star that must change its velocity (relative to the fixed stars) to cause aberration.
-Though stellar aberration behaves asymmetrically, it does not contradict special relativity, because the heliocentric (i.e. sun-based) reference system is inertial and the geocentric reference system is non-inertial.
+The binary star paradox is resolved by recognizing that when light passes through the end of a telescope barrel, diffraction perturbs its fields.
+As a result, the light beam no longer carries information about the star’s motion relative to the fixed stars.
+If the telescope were at rest relative to the fixed stars and the observed star began moving, its apparent position in the telescope would not suddenly shift by any angle.